Pride and Prejudice and Zombies (film): Plot

 Darcy later writes Elizabeth a letter to apologize.
 He regrets that he separated Jane and Bingley, fearing that Jane only wanted to marry Bingley for his wealth.
 He also exposes Wickham's true nature.
 He and Wickham were childhood friends, but Wickham may have murdered Darcy's father, squandered his inheritance, and tried to elicit additional money from Darcy's estate.
 When that fails, Wickham tries to elope with Darcy's young sister, Georgiana, for her fortune.
 Elizabeth learns that Wickham has run off with Lydia and London has been overrun with zombies.
 Darcy saves Lydia and learns that Wickham is using the "civilized" zombies to create a zombie army, which has overrun London based on Wickham's plan to rule the country.
 He stops him by giving the zombies human brains, which turns them savage.

 While fighting, Darcy stabs Wickham's chest, revealing him to have been undead all along, like the other supposedly tame zombies.
 Elizabeth saves Darcy from being killed by Wickham, who escapes (though Elizabeth has chopped off his right arm).
 As the two ride across a bridge, the human army destroys it to keep the zombies from crossing over from London.
 Darcy is injured in the explosion, and Elizabeth tearfully admits her love for him.
 After Darcy recovers, he proposes to Elizabeth again, and this time, she accepts.
 The two have a joint wedding with Bingley and Jane.
-All of a sudden, Wickham arrives with his zombie army to crash the wedding, leaving everyone's fate unknown.
+In a mid-credits scene, Wickham arrives with his zombie army, along with the four horsemen, to crash the wedding, leaving everyone's fate unknown.